Hammadid dynasty: Territories

-The Hammadid domain stretched across the entirety of the Central Maghreb, comprising the northern expanse of what is now Algeria.
+The Hammadid domain stretched across the entirety of the Central Maghreb and western regions of Ifriqiya (Constantinois), comprising the northern expanse of what is now Algeria.
 At its establishment during Hammad's reign, a pact was forged with his cousin Badis, stipulating that Hammad would retain authority over a substantial swath of the Central Maghreb (Algeria).
 This encompassed pivotal cities such as M'sila, Achir, and Tahert, alongside the territories of Tobna and Zab, as well as any lands annexed through his conquests.
 The kingdom's territories quickly expanded.
 Following Hammad's death, his son Sultan El Qaid ascended to power, and in 1038, a war erupted against the ruler of Fes.
 The latter swiftly backtracked and declared submission to the Hammadids.
 Under the reign of Sultan Buluggin ibn Muhammad campaigns were conducted in the west to subdue the Zenata tribes.
 He defeated the Zenata and entered Tlemcen in 1058.

 At the same time, the governor of Biskra revolted against the Hammadids, but the rebellion was swiftly suppressed, and he was replaced.
 In 1062, Bologhine learned that the Almoravids had seized control of the Maghreb Al Aqsa (Morocco) and launched a campaign into Morocco, pushing back the Almoravids into the desert.
 He was assassinated by his successor on his return journey near Tessala.